ParkhiSaini/ParkhiSaini/README.md

 I am highly interested in Game developement and Visual effects, hoping to make it my career.

 Since it's been more than 3 years into programming I have picked up many skills and languages.
-Currently preparing myself in Data Structure and Algorithms and obviously making Games.
+Currently sharpening my skills in Game Development by making projects and doing intersnhips and also learning Data Structures and Algorithms.

 # Languages